 The list below contains our recently published decisions, with the latest at the top.

-Not Upheld: Accuracy
+Not Upheld: Balance

-Not Upheld: Balance, Fairness
+Not Upheld: Balance, Accuracy, Fairness

 A segment on Polly & Grant for Breakfast featured the hosts reading out and discussing a list of countries referred to as ‘the last places on Earth with no internet’.
 The list was long and included countries such as India, Indonesia, Zimbabwe, Ghana, Guatemala and Nicaragua.
 The list was evidently sourced from an online article that contained relevant information about the countries listed having internet user penetration rates of less than 20%.
 That information was omitted during the broadcast, and created an impression that the countries listed had no internet.
 The Authority nevertheless did not uphold a complaint under the accuracy standard.
 The Authority noted that the accuracy standard only applies to news, current affairs or factual programming and found that it did not apply to this light-hearted, entertainment-based programme.
 The Authority noted that, while the information broadcast was incorrect, the hosts’ discussion of the relevant countries did not contain the malice or invective required to encourage discrimination or denigration, or undermine widely shared community standards.

 Not Upheld: Accuracy, Good Taste and Decency, Discrimination and Denigration